casys-kaist/bask_ae_eurosys26/README.md

 The host server runs Ubuntu 24.04 with a custom kernel based on Linux 6.8.0, and the SmartNIC runs Linux 5.15.0-bluefield.
 For experiment consistency, we disabled hyper-threading, transparent huge page management, dynamic scaling of CPU frequencies, and all VMs are pinned to specific cores, minimizing variations.
 Each VM runs Linux 5.4.0.

-The testbed supports various KSM configurations including traditional host-based KSM, dataplane optimizations, and our BASK approach with Smart NIC offloading.
+The testbed supports various KSM configurations including traditional host-based KSM, dataplane optimizations, and our BASK approach with SmartNIC offloading.

 ## Getting Started